shivsagar0803/resume-analyzer-dashboard/README.md

 - Compared resumes with job description
 - Generated match score using similarity
 - Visualized results using Power BI dashboard
+- Helped identify best candidate based on skill matching and scoring
 ---

 ## 🛠️ Tools Used